Cmon3/AutomateSearch/README.md

 ## Other simple way to run the app without having to deploy it

-Another way to running the code without deploying it, would be create a notebook in https://colab.research.google.com/
+Another way to running the code without deploying it, would be to create a notebook in https://colab.research.google.com/

 Copy the code there, create and upload a .env file to the root directory: